What would you do if someone told you something entirely new and you wanted to make sense of it, remember it, and use it later?

 There are a few things you can do to help make sure your learners understand your similes and metaphors.
 The first thing is to know some things about your learners.
 What kind of people are they?
 What are their experiences?
 What are their interests?
 What is their culture?
 What do they do at work every day?
 As is always true in training, the more you know about your learners and the more you craft your training to them, the more effective it will be.
 One easy tip here is to make comparisons to other things at work.

 Second, you can make similes and metaphors that use information that’s commonly known.
 Don’t get too esoteric when you’re making these comparisons.
 For example, I’m a fan of jazz and I studied philosophy in college a bit.
 Once, while explaining how to use a learning management system (LMS) to a class full of workers, I used a simile that compared the philosophy of using an LMS to 1960’s avant-garde jazz and French existential philosophy.
 Predictably, this went over like a lead zeppelin (hey, there’s another simile).
-I learned my lesson and haven’t done the same since.
+I learned my lesson and haven’t made the same comparison since.

 One way to avoid my blunder is to use similes and metaphors that compare new information to information that you know your workers are familiar with.
 To do this you can also try making comparisons to things that are commonly known in culture–a hit TV show that everyone watches, the big summer blockbuster movie, the big sports event, and so on.